plforacle/mysql-heatwave-intro/connect-dbs-ocishell-mysqlshell/connect-dbs-ocishell-mysqlshell.md

 ## Task 2: Access Cloud Shell via the Console

-1. Login to the OCI Console.
-2. Click the Cloud Shell icon in the Console header.
+1. Click the Cloud Shell icon in the Console header.
 Note that the OCI CLI running in the Cloud Shell will execute commands against the region selected in the Console's Region selection menu when the Cloud Shell was started.

     ![cloudshell console button](./images/cloudshell-console-button.png "cloudshell console button")

-    This displays the Cloud Shell in a "drawer" at the bottom of the console:
+2. This displays the Cloud Shell in a "drawer" at the bottom of the console:

     ![cloudshell console drawer](./images/cloudshell-console-drawer.png "cloudshell console drawer")